1013503897/system_destroy/README.md

 # system_destroy
-A program designed to destroy the system by deleting all the files in system32.
+A program designed to destroy the system by deleting files in system32.

 ### Usage
 + Modify .wxy to .bat